Lee County Early Admissions/Dual Enrollment Frequently Asked Questions

 Q: Do Dual Enrollment/Early Admissions students receive report cards?

-A: Dual Enrollment students receive their final grades and will have access to them through their.fsw portal.
-They will not be sent a report card, but may request for their official transcripts to be sent to their desired location at no cost in Admissions & Registration.
-(Normal fee is $5.)
+A: Dual Enrollment students receive their final grades and will have access to them through their FSW portal.
+They will not be sent a report card, but may request for their official transcripts to be sent to their desired location.
+The fee for official transcripts is $5 per transcript.
 Final grades will be sent to the high school.